-Many people have been asking recently about salt intakes and babies health during weaning.
-This is a bit of a tricky topic as, although babies need very tiny amounts of salt and have very low maximum recommendations, salt is quite apparent in a wide range of every day foods.
-This means for those families wanting their babies to eat a varied diet, similar to that of adults, salt can be of some concern.
+Many people have been asking recently about salt intakes and babies’ health during weaning.
+This is a bit of a tricky topic as, although babies need very tiny amounts of salt and have very low maximum recommendations, salt is quite apparent in a wide range of everyday foods.
+Many of which we probably wouldn’t even consider to be “salty”.
+This means for those families wanting their babies to eat a varied diet, similar to that of adults, salt can be of some concern especially as 75% of the salt is already present in the food we’re eating.
 Here I am discussing how much salt should a baby have.

 Salt in baby’s foods

 Salt (or sodium) naturally occurs in foods such as fruit and vegetables, eggs and dairy products.
 It’s also added to a wide variety of everyday foods.